Britain First: Jews in London

-In 2015, Britain First offered "solidarity patrols" in areas of London with high Jewish populations, while blaming anti-Semitism on Islam.
+In 2015, Britain First offered "solidarity patrols" in areas of London with high Jewish populations, while blaming antisemitism on Muslims.
 The Community Security Trust, an organisation against anti-Semitism, has warned Jews not to become involved with Britain First, and has likened this policy to similar ones by the English Defence League and the BNP, saying that all of these groups were opposing Muslims more than supporting Jews.

 Calais

 Britain First visited the French port of Calais in the middle of 2015, during a period of attempted migration to the United Kingdom via the town.
 Afterwards, the party was approached by the documentary maker Ross Kemp to feature in a documentary film about the contemporary rise in nationalism.
 The party rejected Kemp's offer, calling him a "leftwing actor"; a producer responded by saying that Kemp listens to all opinions.
-At the same time, the organisation were recorded for a BBC Three documentary titled "We Want Our Country Back".
+At the same time, the organisation were recorded for a BBC Three documentary titled We Want Our Country Back.